 Garage Self Parking

 Garage parking is available, you get the first 90 minutes free and then pay an hourly rate thereafter.

 Although, this may seem really weird there are not a lot of public restrooms.
 The main public restroom is located inside the food court.
 If you’re not close to the food court be sure to check for a restroom as you’re leaving your parking structure and visiting a restaurant.
 In addition, there are bathrooms located inside most major department stores.

 There’s a wide selection of food choices available if you want to dine-in or you can choose your food to go.
 Check out the City of Santa Monica website here.

 Summertime favorite: Recently, I went to the Lemonade restaurant to grab lunch.
 They have friendly customer service with a reasonably priced menu and offer an indoor/outdoor seating area.

 Lemonade is located at 301 Arizona Ave., 3rd Street Promenade Santa Monica, CA 90401.
-For more information on Lemonade store locations and pricing visit their website here.
+For more information visit Lemonade L.A. for store locations and pricing.

 If you’re looking for food trucks they’re located on Ocean Avenue.
 They’re always changing so you can’t determine the selection beforehand.
-Tip: If you want to learn more about L.A. famous food trucks check out Roaming Hunger website here.
+Tip: If you want to learn more about L.A. famous food trucks check out Roaming Hunger website.